Help us protect Louisiana's children. Report Child Abuse & Neglect: 1-855-4LA-KIDS (1-855-452-5437) toll-free, 24 hours a day, seven days a week

 - If your child received P-EBT for the 2020-21 school year: The benefits for this year will be issued on the same card.

 - If your child is eligible but did not receive P-EBT for the 2020-21 school year: A new card will be issued in the student's name.

 - If you receive SNAP: P-EBT benefits will be issued on a separate card in each eligible child’s name, not on your regular SNAP EBT card.

 - Local STUDENT ID or Activation Number Needed: The child’s Local Student ID or activation number will be needed in place of their Social Security Number to activate the P-EBT card.
 Tips for where the Local Student ID might be located can be found here.
 Parents who do not have their child’s Local Student ID or activation number should contact their child’s school.

-- P-EBT benefits will be issued in installments in the Summer of 2021.
+- P-EBT benefits will be issued in installments between April and May.

-- Cards will be issued as DCFS receives information from each school.
-Therefore, families with more than one child may receive their children’s cards at different times, according to when each child’s school submitted their information.
+- Benefits will be issued as DCFS receives information from each school.
+Therefore, families with more than one child may receive their children’s benefits at different times, according to when each child’s school submitted their information.